 hebben - ""have""

-The guttural G is quite hard for some people to pronounce.
-Vowels, such as aa, as in haar (hair) eu, as in neurotisch (neurotic) ui, as in uil (owl) and uu, as in uur (hour) are harder for English speaking people to learn too.
+The guttural G can be difficult for some people to pronounce.
+Vowels, such as the aa in haar (hair), eu in neurotisch (neurotic), ui in uil (owl) and uu in uur (hour) can also pose challenges for English speakers.

-Dutch spelling is quite easy.
-The word order is different in Dutch sentences and needs to be studied closely.
-Regular verbs in Dutch phrases are easy to conjugate, and once you become familiar with them it will be much easier to conjugate any verb.
-Irregular verbs are more difficult to remember and need to be learned.
-Dutch adjectives and nouns are either neuter or common gender.
-Other characteristics of dutch phrases are the definite articles like ‘De’ and ‘het’ and the indefinite article ‘Een’.
+Dutch spelling is fairly straightforward, but word order in Dutch sentences isn't always intuitive and needs to be studied closely.
+Regular verbs in Dutch phrases are easy to conjugate, and once you become familiar with them it will be much easier to know how to use any verb.
+Irregular verbs are more difficult to remember and generally need to be learnt by heart.
+Dutch adjectives and nouns are either neuter or common gender, and in most Dutch phrases you'll come across the definite articles de and het and the indefinite article een.